jamieleecho/coco-tools/README.decb-to-b09.md

 * Passing a hex literal value to something that results in a procedure call generate incorrect code.
 * Statements like this do not generate working code: `A = 3 < 4`

+## Line numbers
+* The maximum supported line number is 32700

+## Break and error handling
+* There can be at most 1 ON BRK GOTO statement
+* There can be at most 1 ON ERR GOTO statement
+* When either is invoked, it is as if both are invoked at the same time

 ## Common issues with converted programs
 By default, BASIC09 strings have a maximum length of 32 characters.
 This often results in strings getting truncated in non-obvious ways.
 Resolving these